The contract paid too well.

 Sora checked the structure feed.
 "Lower east support is weakening faster than expected."

-"There are others," he said before anything else.
+"There are others," the man said before anything else.
 "Inside."

 Michael knelt beside him.
 "How many."